sagemathinc/cocalc/notes/final_push.md

          (169728 != 169730)"}

-- [ ] (1:00?) stats -- at field that shows number of active connections to each hub.

 - [ ] (1:30?) terminal -- a "history" button; click it and get a modal that contains the current terminal history; can be select-all'd.

 - [ ] (1:30?) terminal -- firefox copy/paste (requested by everybody)